 Slides, materials, and projects for this new iteration of Algorithms for NLP are mainly borrowed from Dan Klein at UC Berkeley.

 1. Prepare a directory named 'project' containing no more than 3 files: (a) a jar named 'submit.jar', (b) a pdf named 'writeup.pdf', and (c) an optional jar named 'best.jar'.
 The jar named 'submit.jar' should contain your implementation of the core project that passes the basic requirements.
 For example, for project 1, the jar named 'assign1-submit.jar' is all that you would need to turn in -- renaming it 'submit.jar'.
 The pdf 'writeup.pdf' should contain your writeup for the project.
 Finally, the file 'best.jar' is an optional additional jar that implements the core project, but need not pass spot-checks.
 Include this last jar if you wish to demonstrate an improvement over the basic project, possibly using approximations are alternative models.

 2. Compress the 'project' directory you created in the last step using the command 'tar cvfz project.tgz project'.

-3. Click on the assignments tab of the main blackboard course site and select the assignment corresponding to the project (e.g. Assignment 1 corresponds to Project 1).
-Click the 'browse my computer' button and select your compressed project directory 'project.tgz' created in the previous step.
-Finally, click the submit button.
+3. Click on the assignments tab of the main Canvas course site and select the assignment corresponding to the project (e.g. Assignment 1 corresponds to Project 1).
+Click 'Submit assignment' button to open submission portal, then click 'Choose file' and select your compressed project directory 'project.tgz' created in the previous step.
+Finally, click the 'Submit assignment' button below.

 Projects out of 10 points total: